 Preceptors are the practice supervisors.
 Students conduct their Applied Practice at a site or multiple sites, under the supervision of a preceptor.
 Preceptors meet with students to establish and determine the upcoming practice, describe the project(s) the student will be working on, help the student identify which competencies align with the project, assign the products and tools the student will create and, at the end of the practice, receive products from the student and submit a Preceptor Evaluation.

 For each competency, students develop products or tools that benefit the site and also demonstrate the application or practice of the competencies.
-Products are created based on the nature of the project and they are tangible materials, tools or resources.
-For example, a survey, an educational video, or a written description of a data analysis.
+Products are created based on the nature of the project and they are tangible materials, tools, or resources.
+For example, a survey, an educational video, or a written description of data analysis.

 The minimum number of products required is two, as long as all competencies are being demonstrated through those two products.
 The requirement is to demonstrate the application of all five competencies.
 For example:

 Two products: 5 competencies distribution

 - Three competencies demonstrated in Product #1